 Q 9.
 Is there any discussion list with the AAPA?
 My husband, father, and friends urge me to sharpen my graphic and writing skills - they seem to see some potential in me.
 I, on the other hand am testing the water, so to speak, to see if I have what it takes.

 A. Since the AAPA was formed in 1936, long before there was anything like e-mail, all official business (such as elections) is conducted through "normal" mail.
-However, more and more AAPA members are "on-line" and using e-mail.
+However, most AAPA members are online and using e-mail.
 The bundles, which are sent via postal mail, go out once a month and contain one to two dozen publications.
-In late 2013, a member discussion board was added to the AAPA website.

 My sister began printing her church's newsletter a few years ago, and I got her a membership as a gift.
 She was able to get some interesting ideas from each month's mailing, and she enjoyed reading what other folks had to say.